seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 We also (once again) had issue with running the module on one of the team member's computer, resulting in the need to double up on some devices for a little bit.
 This slowed down progress marginally but also increased team communication.

 Additionally, the GUI testing was quite long and had to be a combination of the recording and manual modifications to the test code.
 Even after developing the tests, occasionally they would not work due to changes to the actual site.
 Best we could, we modified the tests to reflect the new changes but it added more work to the lab.

+We also had difficulties with the mutation test report in identifying what local variable X was and resulted in some guess work.
 # Comments/feedback on the lab itself
 The pit mutation tool required a lot of time to run on your code.
 This made mutation testing take a lot of time even though it was automated.
 This displayed just how much time is required for mutation testing, especially if an automated tool wasn't handy.
 We also noticed that downloading the test tool was not straight forward, and it took a while to actually figure out.
 Sometimes when you ran the mutation tool on the same code from different hosts, the percentages varied slightly.
 We also noticed when creating mutation tests, some of them drastically changed the percentage, while others didn't as much.